 Three Ways to Insulate a Basement Wall

-For interior insulation, you'll need to use either rigid foam boards or spray polyurethane foam.
+For interior foundation insulation, the safest choices include rigid foam board and spray polyurethane foam.

 Basement wall insulation can be placed on the exterior side of the wall, on the interior side of the wall, or on both sides of the wall.
 In this article, I’ll discuss the three most common ways to insulate a basement wall from the interior.
 (For a comprehensive discussion of basement wall insulation, including exterior basement insulation, see my 2012 article, “How to Insulate a Basement Wall.”)